-The papers that find that ZLB is quantitatively unimportant include Christiano et al. (2016) and Eggertsson and Singh (2016).
-Christiano et al. (2016) study a stable-under-learning rational expectation equilibrium in a simple nonlinear model with Calvo pricing; they find that a linearized model inherits the key properties of the nonlinear model for fiscal policy at the ZLB, predicting similar government spending multipliers and output drops.
-Eggertsson and Singh (2016) derive a closed-form nonlinear solution to a simple, two-equation new Keynesian model.
-They report negligible differences between the exact and linearized solutions when they look at the effects of fiscal policy at the ZLB.
+There is a growing stream of the literature advocating the ZLB irrelevance hypothesis which argues that the impact of binding ZLB on the economy's performance is insignificant.
+First, it includes empirical literature that estimated impulse response functions from the data and find that macroeconomic variables were hardly affected by active ZLB; see Debortoli et al. (2019) for a review of the literature.
+Furthermore, it includes literature that solves new Keynesian models and finds that ZLB is quantitatively unimportant.
+In particular, Christiano et al. (2016) study a stable-under-learning rational expectation equilibrium in a simple nonlinear model with Calvo pricing; they find that a linearized model inherits the key properties of the nonlinear model for fiscal policy at ZLB, predicting similar government spending multipliers and output drops.
+Furthermore, Eggertsson and Singh (2016) derive a closed-form nonlinear solution to a simple, two-equation new Keynesian model.
+They report negligible differences between the exact and linearized solutions when they look at the effects of fiscal policy at ZLB.

-Thus, our findings are closer to the literature that did not find important effects of nonlinearities.
+Thus, our findings from the bToTEM model are in line with the literature that did not find important effects of nonlinearities.
 Clearly, a modest role of nonlinearity in our first experiment is not generic but a numerical result that is valid just for our specific set of assumptions and calibration procedure.
-It happens because the probability of ELB is relatively low as well as its cost, so the possibility of hitting ELB does not considerably affect the decisions of the agents.
-We can increase the importance of ELB by increasing the volatility of shocks (still within a reasonable range) or by modifying some model's assumptions (one such modification is shown in Section 5.3).
+It happens because the probability of ELB is relatively low, as well as its cost, so the possibility of hitting ELB does not considerably affect the decisions of the agents.
+We can increase the importance of ELB by increasing the volatility of shocks (still within a reasonable range) or by modifying some model's assumptions (one such modification is shown in Section 7).
 However, demonstrating the importance of nonlinearities and ELB was not the goal of our analysis.
 We meticulously calibrate the bToTEM model to reproduce the Canadian data, trying to make it as close as possible to the full-scale ToTEM model; and under our calibration, nonlinearities proved to be quantitatively unimportant, including ELB.
+Our negative result does not mean that the Great Recession was unimportant but that the main mechanism of the recession was something else rather than a binding ELB constraint.